Policy Gradient Methods for Distortion Risk Measures: Introduction

 Risk-sensitive RL has been studied widely in the literature, with focus on specific risk measures like expected exponential utility \cite{Borkar02QR}, variance related measures \cite{prashla13}, CVaR \cite{prashanth2014cvar,chow2017risk}, and CPT \cite{prashla16}.
 In this paper, instead of deriving algorithms that cater to specific risk measures, we consider the whole family of DRMs with smooth distortion functions.
 The risk-neutral RL approach gives equal importance to all the events, and hence an occasional high/low reward event gets equal priority as all other events.
 But using DRMs, we can give more emphasis to frequent events, while accounting for infrequent high severity events.
 As there is no universally accepted ideal risk measure, we may choose a risk measure which best fits our particular problem by picking an appropriate distortion function.

 In this paper, we consider a risk-sensitive RL problem, in which an optimal policy is learned by maximizing the DRM of cumulative rewards in an episodic Markov decision process (MDP).
 We consider this problem in on-policy as well as off-policy settings, and employ the policy gradient solution approach.
 The basis for a policy gradient algorithm is the expression for the gradient of the performance objective.
 In the risk-neutral case, such an expression is derived using the likelihood ratio (LR) method \cite{sutton_book}.
 We derive a DRM analogue to the policy gradient theorem.
 In the case of DRM, policy gradient estimation is challenging since DRM of a given policy cannot be estimated using a sample mean.
-As in \cite{prashla16}, we employ the empirical distribution function (EDF) to estimate DRM, and this leads to a biased estimate of the DRM policy gradient.
+We formulate an LR-based estimation using the empirical distribution function (EDF) to approximate DRM, leading to a biased estimate of the DRM policy gradient.
 In contrast, policy gradient estimation is considerably simpler in a risk-neutral setting as the task is to estimate the mean cumulative reward, and using a sample mean leads to an unbiased gradient estimate.

 We characterize the mean squared error (MSE) in DRM policy gradient estimates.
 In particular, we establish that the MSE is of order $O(\nicefrac{1}{m})$, where $m$ is the batch size (or the number of episodes).
 Using the DRM policy gradient expression, we propose two policy gradient algorithms which cater to on-policy and off-policy RL settings, respectively.
 To the best of our knowledge, we are first to derive a policy gradient theorem under a DRM objective, and devise/analyze policy gradient algorithms to optimize DRM in a RL context.